Broadcasts, podcasts and radio programmes

 Marina Warner on Joan of Arc, Oxford University Press

 Winter 2012 – Online stream

 Moby Dick Big Read

-MW reads ‘Moby Dick’ by Herman Melville, chapter 102: A Bower in the Arsacide, introduced by Peter Donaldson with artwork by Jem Finer.
+Marina reads ‘Moby Dick’ by Herman Melville, Chapter 102: A Bower in the Arsacide, introduced by Peter Donaldson with artwork by Jem Finer.
+Listen back here

 Artist Angela Cockayne and writer Philip Hoare convened and curated a unique whale symposium and exhibition at Peninsula Arts, the dedicated contemporary art space at Plymouth University, under the title, Dominion.
 Inspired by their mutual obsession with Moby-Dick and with the overarching subject of the whale, they invited artists, writers, musicians, scientists and academics to respond to the theme.